What Are A Group Of Apes Called

 Q: Is there a specific name for a group of orangutans?

 A: As orangutans are largely solitary, there isn't a standard term like "troop."
-However, you might occasionally hear "community" used loosely, though it's more accurate to describe orangutans as having overlapping ranges where they interact sporadically.
+On the flip side, you might occasionally hear "community" used loosely, though it's more accurate to describe orangutans as having overlapping ranges where they interact sporadically.

 Q: What is the difference between a troop and a community of apes?